PicsArt/cppbind/README.rst

 How to contribute
 ~~~~~~~~~~~~~~~~~

-To contribute to this project follow the rules described in the `Contribution guide <TODO: contribution_guide_link>`_.
+To contribute to this project follow the rules described in the `Contribution guide <https://github.com/PicsArt/iegen/blob/master/docs/CONTRIBUTING.md>`_.